rradczewski/ymmv/_drafts/Why_-_Pair_Programming_Interviews.markdown

 ## The rationale

+# An Example

+## The context I tried it

+- Small company
+- Not-(considering-my-own-biased-ladder)-senior candidates

+## The disclaimer

+- YMMV
+> pair programming by no means makes for an exhaustive hiring proces

 ## The invitation

 I of course remember how nervous I've been at every interview, checking the location of the office and the scheduled time every other minute as the interview came closer.